This post may contain affiliate links. Please read our disclosure policy.

 - In a large skillet, heat olive oil (2 tablespoons) over medium heat.
 Add onions (1 1/2 cups) and garlic (4 cloves) then saute until onions are translucent 7-10 minutes.
 Stir in Italian seasoning (3 teaspoons) and cook until fragrant, about 1 minute.
 Set aside and cool.

 - Stir in the remaining sauce ingredients and bring to a boil.
-Immediately reduce heat and simmer, stirring occasionally for 40-60 minutes.
-Add the oven-browned meatballs to the sauce, do not stir, and continue to simmer for 30 minutes.
+Immediately reduce heat and simmer, stirring occasionally for 40-60 minutes, or until they reach an internal temp of 155–160°F. Add the oven-browned meatballs to the sauce and nestle them in.
+Spoon a little sauce over the tops instead of stirring — stirring too soon can cause tender meatballs to break apart before they set.
+Continue to simmer for 30 minutes.

 Fans Also Made: